kedarmoh/FinTechProjectA/projectproposal.md

 For an individual interested in stocks: what stock is the best place for me to park my money, based on my sector interest?

 ## Datasets/Technologies to be Used
+Datasets: we'll use free/public financial APIs to pull historical data on the various stocks within the sectors.
+Technologies: APIs, Pandas, Plotly/HvPlot

 ## Breakdown of Tasks